cobleg/FacilityBenchmarking/LCoE.md

 $E_{total}$ is the total electrical power required to satisfy demand
 $C_{total}(0)$ is the total system cost with no variable renewable energy capacity.

-This definition of the cost of integration permits decomposition of total system cost into
+This definition of the cost of integration permits decomposition of total lieftime system cost (Equation 4) into

 Equation 5:
 $$
 C_{total} = C_{vre} + C_{integration}+\frac{E_{residual}}{E_{total}}C_{total}(0)
 $$
-Note that by definition of $E_{residual}$ Equation 5 can be restated as
+Note that by definition of $E_{residual}$, Equation 5 can be restated as

 Equation 5a: